LukeEcomod/blopti/README.md

   - ``` deap ```: For Genetic Algorithm implementation.
 Can be added to the list above.
   - ``` simanneal ```: For Simulated Annealing implementation.
 Cannot be added to the list above and must be installed separately.
 Instructions [here](https://github.com/perrygeo/simanneal).

+2. Don't forget to activate the new environment!

-2. Clone or download this repository.
+3. Clone or download this repository.

 ## How to use?